HVAC Cleaning Newsletters and Blogs | Service-Tech

 In terms of frequency, this will depend on the surface needing to be cleaned.
 Some projects are just one-off applications of dry ice blasting, such as removing paint from a surface.
 Other jobs require more frequency.
 For example, heat exchangers need to be serviced two-to-four times a year, depending on use.

 To determine the frequency your equipment needs servicing, you can contact the manufacturer or an industrial hygienics specialist for support.
+For complex facility-wide maintenance programs, our team of industrial cleaning specialists can help assess the right schedule for your equipment.

 Several factors go into determining the cost of getting dry ice cleaning done.